-For those unfamiliar with the series, Tales of the City follows the intermingled lives of a bunch of cool peeps living on the edge in San Francisco, each character as eccentric as the next.
-There’s Mary Ann Singleton (played by Laura Linney in the original, confirmed to reprise her role for the new series) – a naïve-come-wary outsider in the city; Michael Tolliver (originally played by Marcus D’Amico, later by Paul Hopkins) – her gay BFF doubling up as a queer tour guide; Anna Madrigal (Olympia Dukakis) – the landlady everybody loves (she tapes joints to her tenants’ doors); and Connie Bradshaw (Parker Posey) – just one of the tens of colorful characters who help shape Mary Ann’s rollercoaster life.
+For those unfamiliar with the franchise, the original Tales of the City followed the intermingled lives of a bunch of cool peeps living on the edge in San Francisco, each character as eccentric as the next.
+There’s Mary Ann Singleton (Laura Linney in the original, reprising her role for the new series) – a naïve-come-wary outsider in the city; Michael Tolliver (originally played by Marcus D’Amico, later by Paul Hopkins) – her gay BFF doubling up as a queer tour guide; Anna Madrigal (Olympia Dukakis) – the landlady everybody loves (she tapes joints to her tenants’ doors); and Connie Bradshaw (Parker Posey – fingers crossed she makes a cameo in the new series).

 For many, particularly those in the LGBTI community, Tales of the City provided an escape into a world where their alternative lifestyles could be highlighted and celebrated.
 There are ardent straight folk; characters confused about their sexuality; others confident and forthright; even a couple who have gone through the challenges of gender reassignment.
 In short, there’s someone for everyone to relate to in this brilliantly convoluted look at alternative urban life.